 No announcements or posting of outside activities will be permitted without the approval of the Principal.
 A minimum of twenty-four (24) hours advance notice is required to ensure that the Principal has the opportunity to review the announcement or posting.
 (Board Policy 9700 - Relations with Non-School Affiliated Groups)

-The school has a bulletin board located in the lobby which may be used for posting notices after receiving permission from the Principal.
+The school has an area near the lobby which may be used for posting notices after receiving permission from the Principal.

 VIDEO AND AUDIO SURVEILLANCE